Cornell Bowers College of Computing and Information Science

 RESEARCH PRACTICES AND ACADEMIC CULTURE SEMINAR

 During the first week of the program from 10:30am-12pm in Gates G114, we will have a seminar on research practices and academic culture.
 This will be a classroom-style activity, with plenty of time for interactive discussions.
 We will be adapting the excellent course materials from Harvard's class for first-year graduate students (CS 290), developed by Yaniv Yacoby and others; course materials can be found here.
+Recordings of these seminars can be found here (you must login to Box with Cornell credentials).

 Date